From An Upper Cervical Chiropractic Perspective

 In a case of actual inflammation to the pudendal nerve, what causes the inflammation?

-There are different underlying causes for this neuropathy.
-It could be due to local nerve irritation, vascular compression (swollen veins or arterial beds), pelvic floor muscle spasms, or other musculoskeletal problems (pelvic distortion).
+There are different underlying causes for this neuropathy: it could be due to local nerve irritation, vascular compression (swollen veins or arterial beds), pelvic floor muscle spasms, or other musculoskeletal problems (pelvic distortion).

 For a more comprehensive discussion of causes of pelvic floor pain, read here.